vwkd/denokv-graphql/README.md

+## Features

+- relational schema
+- atomic consistency
+- strict input and output validation

 ## Concepts

+- tables and rows, a column can reference rows of another table
+- the row id is a string, provided by user, e.g. incrementing integer, UUID, etc.
+- a query assembles result object(s), resolves references recursively, checks that there are no concurrent mutations
+- a many query paginates over results and references in lexicographic order of row id strings, implements Relay pagination spec
+- a mutation is a transaction, can mutate multiple tables with atomic consistency
+- invalid schema input throws an `InvalidSchema` error
+- invalid query input throws an `InvalidInput` error
+- invalid database output throws a `DatabaseCorruption` error

+## Schema

 - note: if a type isn't explicitly mentioned as "non-null" or "nullable", it can be either non-null or nullable
 - note: the mutation directives and the `PageInfo` type are built-in